LiliaFramework/Lilia/docs/docs/definitions/attribute.md

 #### `noStartBonus`

-Controls whether this attribute is eligible for the startup bonus—the pool of points players assign when creating a character.

-If set to `true`, players cannot allocate any of their initial creation points to this attribute.
+If set to `true`, players cannot allocate any of their initial creation bonus points to this attribute.
+The attribute can still increase later through normal gameplay or boosts.

 ```lua
 ATTRIBUTE.noStartBonus = false